clickpulp/ags-modules/docs/hintshighlighter.md

 ## About

-When players press a designated key, this module highlights all interactive objects in the current room, making it easier to find hotspots, characters, and objects they can interact with.
-This is especially useful for adventure games where players might miss interactive elements.
+Ever played an adventure game and spent ages clicking everywhere trying to find what you can interact with?
+This module solves that problem!
+When players press a button (like Tab or a gamepad button), it highlights everything they can click on in the room.

+**Why your players will love this:**

+* No more pixel hunting - they can see exactly what's interactive
+* Great for accessibility - helps players with visual difficulties
+* Makes your game feel modern and player-friendly
+* Reduces frustration when players get stuck

 ## Dependencies